Br3nda/drupal-module-drush/README.txt

 However, it is likely to be useful primarily to people running a highly organized multi-site Drupal hosting environment, where there is only a single Drupal code base in a centralized location.

+FAQ
+---

+  Q: What does `drush' stand for?
+  A: The Drupal Shell.

 LIMITATIONS
 -----------